LBCrion/sfwbar/doc/sfwbar.rst

                       (0 = left aligned, 1 = right aligned, 0.5 = centered)
 -GtkWidget-ellipsize  specify whether a text in a label should be ellipsized if
-                      it's too long to fit in allocated space -GtkWidget-direction  specify a direction for a widget.
+                      it's too long to fit in allocated space -GtkWidget-wrap       wrap a string if it's too long for it's container (you would usually want to pair it with -GtkWidget-max-width) -GtkWidget-direction  specify a direction for a widget.
                       For scale, it's a direction towards which scale grows.
                       For a grid, it's a direction in which a new widget is